Transport for Cornwall: Schemes for reducing fare costs

 Transport for Cornwall received £23.5 million in 2022 from the UK Government as a pilot scheme to increase ridership by reducing bus fares.
 Fares were therefore further simplified and reduced in April 2022.

 Tap & Cap

 Transport for Cornwall's multi-operator capped contactless ticket system, Tap & Cap, caps travel charges at a maximum of £5 a day or £20 a week (as of January 2023), regardless of the number of trips.
 Passengers pay onboard by tapping their contactless payment method when entering and leaving the bus.
 Tap & Cap supports Visa, Mastercard, Apple Pay and Android Pay.
 However, not all companies in the network offer contactless payment, and other fares (including child fares, town zone fares, singles and returns) cannot be bought via Tap & Cap.
 These can still be bought using cash or contactless methods from the driver in contactless-equipped vehicles.
+In the future it is planned for bus/rail integrated ticketing as both systems now have Smartcard/Contactless readers.